BodgeMaster/new_dawn_mirror/Annie intro.md

 Thank you.
 Appreciate it.
 ```

 That took a while to *type?*...
-The letter buttons are arranged in a weird order...
+Is that the word?
+The letter buttons are arranged in a strange order...
 Annie looks around.
+A stack of papers, a cup with pens and pencils, a screwdriver, a rubber duck - what a weird place to find a rubber duck...
 A phone!
 She picks it up - no signal.
 Weird.
 Maybe it’s disconnected.
-She puts it down and rushes back to her office and picks up her phone...
+She looks on the floor and, sure enough, there is the plug - not for much longer as she plugs it in.
 Strange electrical noises.
 She tries to dial a number but nothing happens.
-She drops the receiver back on the cradle and returns to the terminal.
+A couple random characters appear on the terminal.
+She drops the receiver back on the cradle and types into the terminal again:

 ```
 i cant call anyone the phone is only making weird noises

 That’s probably because I am connected through a modem on the same line.
 I’ll disconnect.
 I will dial in again in a bit.
+Talk to you later.

 LINE DISCONNECTED -
 Tue, 2106-06-01, 19:16